 Press both notches straight down into the memory slot at the same time.

 Removing Memory Modules

-Press the release tabs on both ends of the memory module to unlock it.
-Once it is loosened, remove the DIMM module from the memory slot.
+Press both notches on the ends of the DIMM module to unlock it.
+Once the DIMM module is loosened, remove it from the memory slot.